wing5wong/artisan-whs-static/source/_events/2020-11-30_term-1-starting-dates-for-2021.md

 Returning Year 13 students are to assemble in the Te Wehi Gymnasium at 9.30am.
 Prefects are to arrive at 8.00am in the Library.

-10.30am Organisation of students into Houses and form classes.
+10.30am Organisation of students into Houses and Form classes.
-Introductory activities and general administration in relevant Form rooms.
 12.30pm – 1.10pm Lunch break
-1.10pm – 1.30pm Back in Form room to check timetables
+1.10pm – 1.30pm Form Room to check Timetables
 1.30pm – 2.10pm Period 4 – normal class for Monday
 2.10pm – 2.50pm Period 5 – normal class for Monday
 2.50pm – 3.05pm Form Time